 If you’ve ever been in a sauna then you know first hand how rejuvenating and invigorating a good sweat can be.
 Sweating is a form of detoxification and there may be no better place to stimulate this process than in the sauna.
 Sauna therapy developed in the Scandinavian region, specifically Finland, and is used for bathing, improving ailments, and even as a setting for childbirth.

 Lemon juice is an important component of a number of body cleansing regiments including the master cleanse and Global Healing Center’s own liver cleansing protocol.
 Why?
 Lemon juice contains citric acid, which aids in both the production of digestive juices and the process of digestion.
 Lemon juice detox adds a dynamic element to colon cleansing.
-It can aid the bowels in daily elimination of toxins, and it can help with gas and bloating.
+It can aid the bowels in daily elimination of toxins, and it can help with bloating and gas.